ebsamson3/SwiftOverpassAPI/README.md

 Depending on its case, a visualization can have one of the following associated values types:
 1) `MKAnnotation`: For single coordinates.
 The title of the annotation is the value of the element's name tag.
-2) `Polyline`: Commonly used for roads
+2) `MKPolyline`: Commonly used for roads
-3) `Polygon`: Commonly used for simplete structures like buildings
+3) `MKPolygon`: Commonly used for simple structures like buildings
-4) `[Polyline]`: An array of related polylines in a collection such as a route or a waterway
+4) `[MKPolyline]`: An array of related polylines in a collection such as a route or a waterway
-5) `[Polygon]`: An array of related polygons that make up a more complicated structures.
+5) `[MKPolygon]`: An array of related polygons that make up a more complicated structures.

 **Step 2:** Display views for the overlays and annotations